 The IAS Graduate Office also provides several other important advising resources, including information about UW Graduate School policies and procedures, registering for courses at other UW campuses, and matters not related directly to the Cultural Studies curriculum and portfolio.

 The Counseling Center provides numerous services to meet the needs of students, parents, faculty, and staff.
-Counseling Center offers confidential, short-term counseling to enrolled UWB and Cascadia students free of charge.
+Counseling Center offers confidential, short-term counseling to enrolled UW Bothell and Cascadia College students free of charge.
 We offer same day crisis appointments, individual counseling, group counseling and couples counseling.

 The Diversity Center is run by students, for students.
 Provides a variety of resources, including meeting space, for veterans, students with disabilities, undocumented students, first generation college students, LGBTQI students, international students, and students of color, amongst other groups.